Mihad360/project-number-nine/README.md

     As the requirments i has to made two more routers as i made about and event section and i completed those two section as my idea.
 ⚫ Bonus section ---
-    At first i have completed the responsive part. then i does the readme.md file. then i done the mcq part.
+    At first i have completed the responsive part. then i does the readme.md file. then i done the mcq part. at last i completed the aos package.

 ⚫ Here is the
     Live link: https://roomy-wire.surge.sh/